As this year winds down, we’ve recapped its highlights to bring you the best of 2018 in fashion, sneakers, music, movies and more.

 It’s been a big year for sneakers, and with 2018 drawing to a close, it’s time to assess the best kicks adidas had to offer.

-Although the year might still have one or two big drops to come from the footwear brands we cover here at Highsnobiety, we’ve included a handful of adidas sneakers that we feel are in the running for the title of “Best Sneaker of 2018” in our soon-to-be-announced Highsnobiety Crowns.
+Although the year might still have one or two big drops to come from the footwear brands we cover here at Highsnobiety, we’ve included a handful of adidas sneakers that we felt were in the running for the title of Sneaker of the Year in our recently announced Highsnobiety Crowns 2018, with the title going to the Nike React Element 87.

-Keep an eye out for our final Crowns choice, but in the meantime, check out our selection of the best adidas drops of the year below, including the Yung-1, the KITH Terrex collab, the “Blush” YEEZY 500, and a couple of 4D models.
+Be sure to check out all of our Crowns 2018 coverage, and in the meantime, check out our selection of the best adidas drops of the year below, including the Yung-1, the KITH Terrex collab, the “Blush” YEEZY 500, and a couple of 4D models.

 And, of course, feel free to tell us about your favorite adidas releases of 2018 in the comments at the bottom.